LassoSoft/LassoGuide/lasso_guide_source/api/lcapi-types.rst

    method functions are registered.
 The only difference being that ``REG_FLAGS_TYPE_DEFAULT`` should be passed for the fourth (flags) parameter.

-   This concept is illustrated in lines 247-282 of the CAPIFile.cpp file:
+   This concept is illustrated in lines 247-282 of the :file:`CAPIFile.cpp`
+   file:

    .. code-block:: c++